-Minnesota anticipates adding positions to our commercial vehicle section during the performance period and we anticipate the full year's travel expenses for in and out-of-state travel to be \$68,600.
-Minnesota anticipates spending 11,500 dollars on out-of-state travel in FFY2019.
-Minnesota is reserving that 11,500 dollars for unexpected travel out of state for training and other meetings sanctioned by FMCSA (Ie. Level VI certification that only comes around once every few years and is difficult to predict, or MCSAP leadership conferences).
+Minnesota is reserving out of state tavel money for training and other meetings sanctioned by FMCSA (Ie. Level VI certification that only comes around once every few years and is difficult to predict, or MCSAP leadership conferences).

 Historically, every outstate travel event has an associated cost of approximately 1,500 dollars per employee.
 This covers the cost of the airfare, lodging, meals, and all other applicable expenditures associated with travel.
 Minnesota sends an average of 2-3 personnel to the semi-annual CVSA Conferences.
 Our Grants Coordinator Lieutenant attends the yearly CVSP planning meeting with FMCSA.